Dr Ane Appelt

 - Website: Twitter | LinkedIn | Googlescholar | ORCID

 I am a clinical radiotherapy researcher, with a background in medical physics and oncology.
-I joined the university in 2016 and currently holds a Yorkshire Cancer Research Fellowship.
+I joined the university in 2016 and currently hold a Yorkshire Cancer Research Fellowship.

 I received my BSc in physics from the University of Southern Denmark in 2006 and my MSc in theoretical particle physics from the University of Durham in 2009, before completing a PhD in oncology from the University of Southern Denmark.
 Subsequently, I have held a postdoctoral position at Rigshospitalet, University of Copenhagen, with several long stays as visiting researcher at the University of Wisconsin, Madison, and the MD Anderson Cancer Center in Houston, Texas.